 Charts might not be great indicators over vast periods of time, though even then they can be useful, but from just the chart and perhaps some other indicators a skilled trader can guess at the near-term trend with a high level of accuracy.

 Profit depends on the execution of the trade, but even being able to see the patterns is impressive.
 Charting is a vast subject that needs to be tackled methodically, and it takes time to learn all the ins and outs.
 However, it is an extremely important part of a short-term trading strategy.

 The Doji – Arguably the most Important Candle

 A doji is a candle where the open and the close are at the same level or nearly the same level.
 There are many variations that focus on the length of the wicks that form the top and bottom of the candle, but they should all be considered doji candles.
 Doji’s are one of the key ways to find reversals, corrections, and other things signaling the end of a trend, but on their own are neutral signals.

 A consistent downtrend of red bars can end in a doji or at least pause.
+In the example above, the doji signaled a reversal to the upside after three red days.
+The reversal didn’t last long, but it’s a good example of the psychology at play.
 A series of doji’s can indicate a plateau with minute variations giving clues about the direction of the next short-term trend.

 There are many other patterns, but the doji shows up in them more than most others.

 This is why it is important to know, as it shows up the most on candlestick charts and has a particular importance.
 It is also the most easily identifiable on quick glance.